frank984/Smartlamp/README.md

 # Smartlamp
-How to create your personal smart lamp, a desk lamp like no others.
+How to create your personal smart lamp, a desk lamp like no other.

 For more details, please consider the following paper in open access format: https://www.mdpi.com/1424-8220/16/3/338